mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 *The `(<$)` operator just puts the value on its left-hand side into a
-functorial context replacing whatever is there at the moment. `a <$ f` is
+functorial context, replacing whatever is there at the moment. `a <$ f` is
 the same as `const a <$> f`, but can be more efficient for some functors.*

 Let's continue playing with our parser: